 The book was the impetus that prompted this blog post about Luther's Letter to Pope Leo in which Luther states, "I acknowledge your voice, as the voice of Christ."
 O'Connor began his diatribe against Luther with this letter arguing Luther engaged in "downright hypocrisy" against the Pope, and suggests one of Luther's writings against the Papacy "...is so satanical in its title, so satanical in its beginning, so satanical in its almost every page, so super-satanical in its conclusion, that it could have only been written by a man with a thoroughly satanical spirit"(p.11).
-O'Connor's point: Luther rejected the authority of the Pope ("We find him rejecting the authority of the Pope with an amount of diplomacy and coarseness, utterly inconsistent with the sublime Dignity of Him, whose messenger he purposes to be" p.7), and only a person driven by the spirit of Satan could've produced the writings Luther put forth.
+O'Connor's argues Luther rejected the authority of the Pope ("We find him rejecting the authority of the Pope with an amount of diplomacy and coarseness, utterly inconsistent with the sublime Dignity of Him, whose messenger he purposes to be" p.7), and only a person driven by the spirit of Satan could've produced the writings Luther put forth.
 Thus concludes part one, chapter one of Luther's Own Statements.

 O'Connor evaluates the dialog and determines that while "the Devil did not appear to Luther in a visible form," "it was nonetheless a real description of an event in Luther's life: For Luther writes: 'I once awoke at midnight, when the Devil began...' " "Luther's conference with the Devil was also not a piece of mere imagination."
 "But was it really the Devil?
 There cannot be the slightest doubt" (pp. 17-18).

 This understanding of the passage is at odds with the editors of Luther's Works.
 They note "there was an internal development in [Luther's] theological thinking which is worthy of note.
 Three different outlines which Luther made successively in preparation for his book on private masses and priestly consecration, have been preserved"[LW 38:143].
 They then point out,